filips123/PWAsForFirefox/.github/CONTRIBUTING.md

 If your language is not yet available, please contact me on Crowdin.

+> [!NOTE]
-*Note:* The localization feature is currently still work-in-progress, and not many strings are available for translation.
+> The localization feature is currently still work-in-progress, and not many strings are available for translation.
 Proper localization is being worked on.
 Please follow the Crowdin project for updates and new available messages.